asananddevsingh/webpack-v5/README.md

 - `asset/inline` exports a data URI of the asset.
 Previously achievable by using url-loader.
 - `asset/source` exports the source code of the asset.
 Previously achievable by using raw-loader.
 - `asset` automatically chooses between exporting a data URI and emitting a separate file.
 Previously achievable by using url-loader with asset size limit.

+#### Public Path

+The publicPath configuration option can be quite useful in a variety of scenarios.
+It allows you to specify the base path for all the assets within your application.